Are you getting enough protein?

 Fact 2: The China Study by T. Colin Campbell rocked the nutrition world in 2006 by observing 6500 Chinese people over 20 years, concluding that the more animal protein people consume, the more modern ailments they suffer such as cancer and heart disease.

 Fact 3: Some of the Earth’s biggest animals—hippos, rhinos, elephants, giraffes and cows—maintain enormous muscle mass on plant-based diets.
 Is anyone asking if they’re getting enough protein?!

 The Protein Question Answered

 Great for a slow release of energy, protein is made up of amino acids that your body uses to build muscle, tissues and enzymes.
-There are 20 different amino acids, eight of which can’t be produced by your body and must be obtained through food.
+There are 20 different amino acids, nine of which can’t be produced by your body and must be obtained through food.
 These are called the essential amino acids and they are the ones to focus on when choosing the best protein sources for you.

 Sacha Inchi Protein Powder

 Sacha inchi is a beautiful vine plant indigenous to the Peruvian Amazon, which produces star-shaped pods containing seeds sometimes known as Inca peanuts.
 When you and your family enjoy sacha inchi protein powder, you are helping to protect the endangered fertile land in the Amazonian rainforest from being razed for raw materials that are less sustainable.
 It’s good for you, and the planet!